yoonbigbear/TableConverter/README.md

 ## How to use

 - Generated client source code has been tested with Unity 2021.3.1f1.
-- This project was make only for private purpose.
-Therefore generator contains some uncommon namespaces and types.
+- The original project was not a general purpose.
+Therefore generator contains some uncommon namespaces and types such as "Global" or "SByte"